polkadot-developers/polkadot-docs/develop/parachain-devs/parachain-maintenance/runtime-upgrades.md

 ## Accessing the runtime version

 The runtime version can be accessed through the `state.getRuntimeVersion` RPC endpoint.
 The endpoint accepts an optional block identifier.
-It can also be accessed through the runtime's metadata to understand the APIs the runtime exposes and how to interact with these APIs.
+It can also be accessed through the runtime metadata to understand the APIs the runtime exposes and how to interact with these APIs.

 The runtime metadata should _only_ change when the chain's [runtime `spec_version`](https://paritytech.github.io/polkadot-sdk/master/sp_version/struct.RuntimeVersion.html#structfield.spec_version){target=_blank} changes.